Independent Study

 Transcripts and Enrollment Verification

 Enrollment verifications are also available from the Academic Advising and Registration Office.
 There is no charge for the completion of enrollment verifications needed for insurance, loans, etc. A minimum of 3 working days is required for the processing of transcripts and enrollment verifications.
-No transcripts or enrollment verifications (except loan verifications) will be completed for students who have a RESTRICTION (HOLD) on their records.
-Students requesting “on-the-spot” transcripts will be charged $10 for each copy.
+Students requesting “on-the-spot” transcripts will be charged $15 for each copy.

 “On-the-spot” transcript requests will be accepted only if time permits, subject to the approval of the registrar.
 Students may also view their transcripts through the WebAdvisor system.
 Once a student accesses the Registration and WebAdvisor tab, a transcript option is available under academic profile.